mpascariu/MortalityForecast/MEM_Manuscript/README.md

 # The Maximum Entropy Mortality Model: Forecasting mortality using statistical moments

-This repository contains the source code (R & Tex) used in performing the analisys, writing and compiling the manuscript.
+This repository contains the source code (R & Tex) used in performing the analysis, writing and compiling the manuscript.

 ## Authors
 Marius D. Pascariu, Adam Lenart & Vladimir Canudas-Romo